h15200/notes/system-design.md

 #### Denormalization

+- generally used in OLAP systems (noSql columnars) and not in OLTP
   - optimize reads with a penalty to writes
   - keep duplicate data to make reads faster
   - uses more memory and slows and writes

 #### SQL tuning